The Green Mountain Conservation District Board of Supervisors is comprised of elected, non-paid supervisors.

 Board of Supervisors

-Bill is the Chairman of the board and has been for the last 4 years and has been in that role previously as well.
-In the 1990s, Bill secured grants to get the No-Till Drill that the Conservation District currently has and rents out.
+Bill has secured grants to get the No-Till Drill that the Conservation District currently has and rents out.
 Bill feels that “There is only so much land, and we have to take care of it.”.

 Staff